MengranLi-git/StreamFlow/README.md

   Note: This part is only the process we read the data at the first time.

   All data cleaned are stored in Stream.Rdata.
-We will not use this part instead of loading Stream.Rdata directly.
+We will load Stream.Rdata directly instead of them.
 ## Stream.R
   R code of this project
 ## EDA of Streamflow.pdf